WORLD MARTINI DAY

 On June 19th, shake up some gin and vermouth with ice and add a lemon twist.
-It’s National Martini Day!
+It’s World Martini Day!

 This adult beverage has grown to become one of the best-known mixed drinks.
 A traditional or perfect Martini is made with equal parts gin and vermouth.
 For anyone who has never had a Martini, we have a list of terms to help get you started.

 - Dirty – This Martini includes olive brine or juice from the olive jar.

 - Dry – The vermouth is decreased significantly in the Martini, and gin becomes the primary spirit.
 Extra dry tips the ratio even further.

 - Gibson – Instead of an olive, bartenders garnish the Martini with a pickled onion.

 - Shaken vs. Stirred – Most bartenders will tell you that the better Martini is stirred.
 Shaken Martinis tend to be inferior due to a couple of reasons – ice chips water down the drink, and shaking the Martini adds air to the cocktail.
 A stirred Martini results in a smoother, fuller experience.

 - Straight Up – This Martini may be either shaken or stirred, but it is strained and served without ice – the opposite of a Martini on the rocks.

 - Smoky or Burnt – Scotch whisky replaces the vermouth in this Martini.
 A twist of lemon garnishes the glass.

 - Wet – Where the dry Martini has less vermouth, this one has more.